atdgroup/gst-plugin-snapshot/README.md

 # gst-plugin-snapshot
-GStreamer 1.0 element that can save a single frame as a snapshot image from a vdieo stream.
+GStreamer 1.0 element that can save a single frame as a snapshot image from a video stream.

+Properties:
+  trigger             : If true the next frame after the frame delay, is written to an image file. framedelay          : The delay in frames from the trigger to the image save. filetype            : Specify the file type ("bmp", "png" or "jpeg"). location            : Specify the file path and filename to write to.

 ----------
 First run autogen.sh